-Acts on Development Review Application on the basis of the Planning Department Report.
+• Acts on Development Review Application on the basis of the Planning Department Report.

-8.3.4 Review of Zoning Amendment and Committee of Adjustment Applications and the Committee, to deal with a proposal that will run afoul of District Policies and Guidelines when it subsequently moves to the Site Plan Approval and Building Permit stage.
-For example, later revision of plans to comply with the District Plan might call for other Variances than those originally applied for.
+8.3.4 Review of Zoning Amendment and Committee of Adjustment Applications

+Zoning Amendment and Committee of Adjustment applications do not deal with buildings or structures, per se, but with Zoning By-law issues, under the Planning Act.
+As such, they don't require a Heritage Permit these can be part of the development approval process.
+It is therefore inefficient for applicants, the Committee, and Council to deal with a proposal that will run afoul of District Policies and Guidelines when it subsequently moves to the Site Plan Approval and Building Permit stage.
+For example, later revision of plans to comply with the District Plan might call for additional variances.